Some may look at this site and see my use of “Guardians” and “Warriors” and make a snap decision as to the nature of the content.

 Make no mistake about it, there is a small but vocal segment of our society, to include many intellectuals and police executives, that think this latter comment describes many of our law enforcement officers.

-In terms of the expectations on the nature of the guardian, there is plenty of material there worthy of adaptation – things that we should be doing, but don’t.
+In terms of the expectations on the nature of the guardian, there is plenty of material there worthy of adaptation – things that we should be doing, but currently don’t.